Sahrawis

-The Sahrawis, or Sahrawi people (صحراويون ṣaḥrāwīyūn; saharauis), are an ethnic group native to the western part of the Sahara desert, which includes the Western Sahara, southern Morocco, much of Mauritania, and along the southwestern border of Algeria.
+The Sahrawis, or Sahrawi people (صحراويون; saharauis), are an ethnic group native to the western part of the Sahara desert, which includes the Western Sahara, southern Morocco, much of Mauritania, and along the southwestern border of Algeria.
 They are of mixed Hassani Arab and Sanhaji Berber descent, as well as West African and other indigenous populations.

 As with most peoples living in the Sahara, the Sahrawi culture is a mix of Arab and indigenous African elements.
 Sahrawis are composed of many tribes and are largely speakers of the Hassaniya dialect of Arabic.

 Etymology

-The Arabic word Ṣaḥrāwī (صحراوي) literally means "Inhabitant of the Desert".
-The word Sahrawi is derived from the Arabic word Ṣaḥrā (صحراء), meaning "desert".
-A man is called a Sahrawi, and a woman is called a Sahrawiya.
-In other languages it is pronounced in similar or different ways: